cmgsalazar/us-elex-official-results/README.md

 *Why did I have to use so many tools?* Initially, the assignment was only to map 2024 election night results — hence, this [companion repository](https://github.com/cmgsalazar/us-elex-2024-bx) — for which I tried to simplify my workflow.
 I ran the `json` and `csv` through Datawrapper, then refined the graph via Illustrator.

-*But then...* Our reporting class decided to compare 2024 data with those of 2016 and 2020.
+*Then...* Our reporting instructors thought to compare 2024 data with those of 2016 and 2020.
 I redid the same process.
 For the first attempt, I used total vote counts.
 But, we realized we needed a "fixed" measure of vote differentials for the choropleth map.
 I decided to re-calculate and plot percentage points instead.

 We also wanted overlays of roads and parks; hence, QGIS and Illustrator. *(Quick shoutout to Hannah Dormido for the guidance!)*

 The first prototype page for the visualization utilized drop-down menus and a JavaScript `event listener` that would show static images of the maps.

-However, the class decided to use tooltips and add annotations to show more details per election district per year — which would honestly be too much work for one person *(me!)* to do on a tight timeline.
-(I thought `ai2html` might work, but I also don't have the expertise to do this yet.)
+However, our instructors thought it best to add tooltips and annotations to show more details per election district per year — which would honestly be too much work for one person *(me!)* to do on a tight timeline.
+(I also admittedly don't have the expertise to do this on my own yet.)

 So, I explored Mapbox as an option. `json` and `csv` files were refactored via QGIS, then uploaded as tilesets on Mapbox.
-(As a last resort, I was told to use Datawrapper to replace static images on the first version of our prototype page.)
+(As a last resort, I was told to use Datawrapper's `iframe` to replace static images on the first version of our prototype page.)

 This is, quite obviously, a living repository for now.
 We'll see what happens next.